pastr/devspark/README.md

 - `npm run dev:content` (it will generate the `index.global.js` file)
 - `npm run dev:background` (it will generate the `background.global.js` file)

-There are multiples `manifest.json` files for now.
+There are multiples `manifest.json` files.
 `manifestV2.json` is a manifest V2 file for firefox.
 `manifestV3.json` is a manifest V3 file for chrome.
-`manifest.json` is the one being read by the browser so you can change its content to match the browser you want to test with.

 # Building the Extension:
+The generated files will be in `dist/`.

 ## Firefox

-`npm run build:firefox` builds the extension for Firefox.
+`pnpm run build:firefox` builds the extension for Firefox.

-The generated files are in `dist/`.

 ## Chrome

-`npm run build:chrome` builds the extensions for Google Chrome.
+`pnpm run build:chrome` builds the extensions for Google Chrome.

 # Publishing